AdrianNiu/plone_aws/README.md

 JS library for ML: Brain.js; Synaptic; Neataptic

+text classification is a broad category, various annotation types like product categorization or sentiment annotation are technically just specialized forms of text classification.

 sheet query: =QUERY(countries,"SELECT B, D WHERE D > 100000000",1)

 The Natural Language Toolkit, or more commonly NLTK, is a suite of libraries and programs for symbolic and statistical natural language processing for English written in the Python programming language.